niek95/Data_project/PROGRESS.md

 the file size to about 20MB.
 Keep getting topojson error.

 ### Day 8:
 Fixed topojson error after a day and a half.
+The id of the precincts was lost in the conversion, which had to be added in an additional python script.
 Now it still won't render properly, probably due to the projection or conversion from geojson.
 Can't figure it out.

 ### Day 9:
 Found a working projection by trial and error.
 Centered the map on the proper